How to develop B2B creative that can go the distance

 This is the second blog in our series addressing the key issues B2B marketers face when targeting global markets.

 In our first blog, we addressed the challenge of messaging.
-In this second blog, we tackle the challenge of producing globally relevant creative.
+In this second blog, we tackle the challenge of producing globally relevant creatives.

 You’ve heard it before – consistency is key when it comes to creating a strong brand.
 Consistently marketed brands build relationships, trust, and credibility across markets.
 Expressing your brand in relevant and creative ways — whether through words, imagery, or color — can be a challenge as you extend your brand geographically.
 According to our panel of global B2B experts, there isn’t a playbook for how best to do this, and what works for one company might differ for another based on a variety of factors.